If you've never been on LinkedIn before, it can be a little overwhelming. That's why we created a 5-step quick guide for getting started on LinkedIn.

-Before you add anything, though, make sure you change your Privacy Settings so your profile activity isn't visible until you're done filling out your profile.
-You don't want your connections seeing every single change you make to your profile!
+Before you add anything, though, make sure you change your privacy settings so your profile activity isn't visible until you're done filling out your profile.
+You don't want your connections to see every single change you make to your profile!

 Need help with this?
 Visit LinkedIn Help for more information.

 Once you've adjusted your privacy settings, you can start adding content to your LinkedIn profile.
 In addition to adding the information from your resume, you can showcase visual accomplishments like PDFs, online articles, and images.
 Keep your personal brand in mind!

 Warning: No information on your profile is suspect, but too much is overkill.
 Do your best to balance it out and include the must-haves.

 After you've added your information to your LinkedIn profile, you must go through and optimize it so it's easier for people (employers, recruiters, and connections) to find and read.

 Recruiters and hiring managers conduct keyword searches based on skill sets.
 Your goal is to optimize your LinkedIn profile with specific keywords that relate to your skill sets so you show up in their results.